Advance healthcare directive: Canada

 about the importance of advance care planning and end of life care.

 Polling indicates that 96% of Canadians think that having a conversation with a loved one about planning for the end of life is important.
 However, the same polls show that only about 13% have actually done so, or have created an advance care plan for themselves.

 A 2014 Ipsos Reid Survey reveals that only about a third of Canadian doctors and nurses working in primary care feel comfortable discussing end of life issues with their patients.
 End-of-life issues in Canada have recently been highlighted due to the ongoing related debate about physician-assisted death in Canada.
 Former Federal Health Minister Rona Ambrose (July 15, 2013 to November 4, 2015) has stated: "I think the starting point for me is that we still don't have the best elderly care and palliative care yet… So let's talk about making sure we have the best end-of-life care before we start talking about assisted suicide and euthanasia."

+UK

+In the UK, emergency care and treatment plans (e.g. ReSPECT) are clinical recommendations written by healthcare professionals after discussion with patients or their relatives about their priorities of care.
+Research has found that the involvement of patients or their family in forming ECTP (emergency care and treatment plan) recommendations is variable.
+In some situations (where there are limited treatment options available, or where the patient is likely to deteriorate quickly) healthcare professionals will not explore the patient's preferences, but will instead ensure that patients or their relatives understand what treatment will or will not be offered.